Somnia1337/Notes-SCU/README.md

 ## How to Use

+Go to "Releases" and download the latest .zip file, unzip it, and you'll see the .md note files.

-Downloading [Obsidian](https://obsidian.md/)(the markdown editor I've been using) is recommended, you can also open the markdown files with notepad(deprecated, with the effects such as bold, highlight and code blocks not rendered).
+Downloading [Obsidian](https://obsidian.md/)(the markdown editor I've been using) is recommended, you can also open the markdown files with notepad(deprecated, without effect rendering).

 ## Common Issues

-Reporting errors or typos in my notes is welcomed, feel free to PR.
+Reporting the errors or typos in my notes is welcomed, feel free to PR.